-I have unfortunately seen arguments as to whether a week includes seven days, or six nights and/or seven days.
+I have unfortunately seen arguments as to whether a week includes seven days or nights, or seven days but only six nights.

 In general terms, whilst this has been argued, it would be difficult to argue before a Court that a week does not include a seven-night period.
 Consequently, generally arrangements confirming holidays should identify that the day and time they commence is the same day and time that they conclude – i.e. if a week commences on a Friday at midday, it would conclude on the next Friday at midday.

 Teacher training days and bank holidays that fall during term time